 Deciding to learn a programming language can seem pretty daunting.
-That’s why this course is a good place to begin your journey—it’ll show you the basic concepts you need to know and give you that background knowledge so you can tackle coding with all your questions answered.
+That’s why this course is a good place to begin your journey—it’s for total beginners and it’ll walk you through basic programming and computing concepts you’ll build on as you learn to code.

 Did you know you can learn to code using Excel?
 Yup—it’s actually a great and easy way to introduce yourself to programming, because you already know how to use it!

-And, if you don’t have Excel on your computer, try using the Google Sheets equivalent.
+And, if you don’t have Excel on your computer, try using Google Apps Script and Google Sheets for free.